AndyCYao/personal_webpage/content/courses/cmpt307.md

 1. Suppose G is not a DAG , then this means there exists a directed cycle
-2. let \\(v_x\\) be the vertex with the lowest index in the cycle so \\(v_x...v_{x+1}.. v_{x+2}... v_{j} ... and ... v_x\\)
+2. let \\(v_x\\) be the vertex with the lowest index in the cycle so \\(v_x...v_{x+1}.. v_{x+2}... v_{j}  ... v_x\\)

 3. for \\(v_j\\) to go to \\(v_x\\), \\(j < x\\) , per topological order but \\(j > x\\)
 hence contradiction

 ### Topological Sort Given a DAG
-- the Topological Sort is just a DFS with an extra temporary stack.
+the Topological Sort is just a DFS with an extra temporary stack.
 	::: code
 	Version 1 From GeeksForGeeks
 	instantiate a temp. stack

-for each node x in unvisited nodes:
-	mark x as visited
+	for each node x in unvisited nodes: mark x as visited
 		do recursive DFS on x (remember neighbor is only adjacent if theres an arc from x to its neighbor) mark every node in this DFS as visited when the DFS reach its end, push that end node onto the stack(this node has the lowest index) next

 	pop / print the stack , this is the topological sort.

 Version 2 From Class
 Find a node v with no incoming edge and order it first